Date First Published: September 14, 2014

 AD HOC PLANNING

 Because of their training, healthcare professionals are capable of planning the care of a patient spontaneously.
-They rely on their knowledge and experience and when necessary refer to practice guidelines, manuals and protocols or even textbooks.
-Indeed, it is quite usual for clinicians, to think out a plan but do not document it.
+They rely on their knowledge and experience, and when necessary refer to practice guidelines, manuals and protocols or even textbooks.
+Indeed, it is quite usual for clinicians, to think out a plan but not to document it.
 They express it only as orders or interventions.

 There are many disadvantages of ad hoc planning (explained later).
 Yet, there are instances where preconceived plans are not available or inadequate and therefore the the skills of ad hoc planning need to be put to use.

 The traditional way of writing a plan is as below: